 MDT factors short-term counts with a Monthly Day of Week (MDOW) adjustment factor.

 Traffic Factor Groupings

-All roadways are categorized into Traffic Factor Groupings based on their operational characteristics.
+All roadways are categorized into Traffic Factor Groupings based on their operational characteristics, and in 2020, TDCA created regions based on MDT financial districts to address variances in seasonal traffic patterns within Montana.
+However, adjustment factors for urban areas still remain a statewide factor.
 Traffic data from CCS sites in each grouping are used to develop adjustment factors to be applied to the short-term counts in that same grouping.

 |UPA||Urban Principal Arterial|